 Featuring star items from the newly-acquired archive of Donald Sutherland Swanson, the detective in charge of the Jack the Ripper case, including the 'marginalia' in which Swanson names the man he believed to be the infamous Whitechapel murderer.
 With other original documents, weaponry and objects on show, this exhibition gets you up close and personal with the police and their prey.
 Try your hand at solving a crime, see if you could cut it as a 'peeler' and experience life in the cells.

-This new exhibition has been created thanks to support from South Yorkshire Police, private collectors, other museums and universities from around the UK.
+This exhibition has been created thanks to support from South Yorkshire Police, private collectors, other museums and universities from around the UK.

 The Police Gallery